rschneid1/EC500ProjectVoteTracker/README.md

 ## Welcome to VoteTracker
 # Description
-Desktop application that allows the user to interact with a server to vote, see their representatives
+Desktop application that allows the user to interact with a server to vote and see their representatives

 # Frontend
 Implemented in PyQt5